Hybrid regime: Autocratization

 Since c.
 2010, the number of countries autocratizing (blue) is higher than those democratizing (yellow).

 Measurement

-There are various democratic freedom indices produced by academic researchers, and intergovernmental non-governmental organizations that publish assessments of the worlds political systems, according to their own definitions, and many of them include measures of hybrid regimes.
-However, because these various indices use different definitions and methodologies, they often disagree on which countries should be classified as hybrid regimes.
+There are various democratic freedom indices produced by academic researchers and intergovernmental non-governmental organizations that publish assessments of the world's political systems, according to their own definitions, and many of them include measures of hybrid regimes.
+However, because these various indices use different definitions and methods, they often disagree on which countries should be classified as hybrid regimes.